ruizdurazo/ruizdurazo/notes/on-the-most-profound-moment-in-gaming-history/index.md

 He's something else's creation.

-The AI then go on to show how Raiden's lack of self is endemic to billions of people.
+The AIs then go on to show how Raiden's lack of self is endemic to billions of people.

 > Col. R. Campbell (AI):<br>**Oh, what happened?
 Do you feel lost?
 Why not try a little bit of soul-searching?**
 > Rose (AI):<br>**Don’t think you’ll find anything, though…**